m5c/Minesweeper/README.md

 #### OS native

 Building an OS native binary will include the JRE and all transitive dependencies.
 It will also implicitly build a fat JAR as part of the process.
+To build a slim JAR, use: `mvn clean package -Pnative`

 * The native application will be significantly larger (~100MB)
 * You can run the application, like any other app on your computer.

-> Note: On MacOS the software is unsigned, i.e. you cannot transform and run the software on other computers unless ["System Integrity Protection" is manually disabled](https://developer.apple.com/documentation/security/disabling-and-enabling-system-integrity-protection).
+> Note: On MacOS the software is unsigned, i.e. you cannot transfer and run the software on other computers unless ["System Integrity Protection" is manually disabled](https://developer.apple.com/documentation/security/disabling-and-enabling-system-integrity-protection).

 ## Running